joon-hee-kim/Maze-with-DFS-BFS/README.md

 ## Motivation
-We developed this maze game app to apply graph theory concepts from our algorithm class, specifically Depth-First Search (DFS) and Breadth-First Search (BFS).
+We developed this maze game app to apply graph and back-tracking theory concepts from our algorithm class, specifically Depth-First Search (DFS) and Breadth-First Search (BFS).
 This project allows us to deepen our understanding of these algorithms through hands-on implementation.

 ## Project Structure